 KNZ resources are used to support the hardware and software associated with the KNZ website and data portal, which provide a wide array of information resources to the larger scientific community, LTER network, Environmental Data Initiative (EDI), and DataOne.

-Our website provides access to all KNZ data, publications, research activities, and products, including 156 research projects.
+Our website provides access to all KNZ data, publications, research activities, and products, including 169 research projects.
 All online data are searchable by KNZ data categories, LTER controlled vocabulary keywords, LTER core areas, KNZ watersheds, and data owner.
-We maintain an updated list of all KNZ LTER-supported/related publications (total of 2005 publications currently online).
+We maintain an updated list of all KNZ LTER-supported/related publications (total of 2046 publications currently online).
+We will fully migrate from the Drupal 7 DEIMS web platform to WordPress over the next funding year to modernize our website.
+We successfully migrated all KNZ publications to Zotero.
+Currently the KNZ Zotero library shares all the KNZ publications publicly via the website.